 Pens have been known to leak, and the ink has the tendency to smudge if you touch it before it dries.
-Fine points aren't as smooth to write with as the medium points.

 Ink occasionally builds up on the tips, resulting in smears and streaks.
 Pens occasionally skip while writing.

-Includes four colors in a single pen, which eliminates the need for multiple writing instruments.
+Includes 4 colors in a single pen, which eliminates the need for multiple writing instruments.
 Wide barrel is comfortable to write with and hold.
 Head of the pen is equipped with a lanyard hole.
 Versatile medium point for everyday use.

 Some reports that ink may dry up prematurely or clot.
 Barrel is uncomfortably wide for some writers.